psthantsha/digiTechAutoAssessmentAPIAndWeb/README.md

 Framework: Reset-Assured with TestNG and Cucumber.
 Maven project.
 Pom file is used to load the dependencies.
-All the tests are sitting in src/test/resources/features/api file location.
+All the tests are sitting in src/test/resources/features/ file location with api and web directories.
 Test annotations (Assert) are used to determine pass and fail criteria.

 # WEBPROJECT